 - Students are predominantly drawn from disadvantaged communities in Greater Cape Town and all over South Africa.

-How do I apply for admission to Lawhill Maritime Centre – what are the minimum requirements?
+How do I apply for admission to the STS Lawhill Maritime Centre – what are the minimum requirements?

 Applications are welcomed from Grade 9 students for Grade 10 the following year.
 Please note the following: